SoftDev2425/DB_Assignment_01/readme.md

 npm run scrape
 ```

 This will read the data from all .csv-files and add them to your database.
-If you'd like, validate that the data now exists.

-3. Now it's time to create the stored procedures.
+1. Now it's time to create the stored procedures.
 For this simply run

 ```
 npm run sp
 ```

-If you'd like, validate that the stored procedures now exist. <br> <br>
 Now you should be ready to explore the data via our API.

 ### Step 5: Run server